 - Players have only their two hand cards and there are no community cards (Pre-Flop).

 - Three community cards (valid for all players) are revealed (Flop)

-- Another community card is revealed (Turn)
+- Another community card is turned over (Turn)

-- Another community card is revealed (River)
+- Another community card is turned over (River)

-Ex: For example, if someone has a 7 and a 2 in their hand, and the community cards are a straight of 9-K, the player's hand would have a straight of 9-K. If another player has an ace in his hand, that player would have a higher straight of 10-A.|
+|Ex.
+For example, if someone has a 7 and a 2 in their hand, and the community cards are a straight of 9-K, the player's hand is a straight of 9-K. If another player has an ace in his hand, that player would have a higher straight of 10-A.|

-High Card: None of the following images could be scored. - The highest card counts.
+High card: None of the following images could be scored. - The highest card counts.

 Pair: Two cards with the same value.

 Three of a kind: Three cards with the same value.